What we saw at Thursday’s Seahawks training camp

-RENTON — Training camp practice 12 for the Seahawks Thursday was also the last significant one for Seattle before it plays its first preseason game in almost two years Saturday night in Las Vegas against the Raiders.
+RENTON — Training camp practice 12 for the Seahawks on Thursday was the last significant one before they play their first preseason game in almost two years Saturday night in Las Vegas against the Raiders.

-It featured some worry for the tight end position and another good day for one of the team’s 2021 draft picks.
+It featured some worry for tight ends and another good day for one of the team’s 2021 draft picks.

 Here are our daily observations:

-Tight end corps thinning out
+Tight-end corps thinning out

 Second-year tight end Colby Parkinson, who has been one of the standout players of the first two weeks of camp, was not at practice Thursday, a day after he appeared to suffer an injury late in Wednesday’s practice.

-It was unclear what happened to Parkinson Wednesday, but after catching a short pass and turning upfield, he immediately signaled that he needed to be replaced.
+It was unclear what happened to Parkinson Wednesday, but after catching a short pass and turning upfield, he signaled that he needed to be replaced.
 He was tended to briefly, and then practice ended.
 Parkinson walked off the field under his own power.
-But since coach Pete Carroll was not scheduled to talk, there was no update either Wednesday or Thursday.
+But since coach Pete Carroll was not scheduled to speak, there was no update Wednesday or Thursday.

-Parkinson suffered a foot injury in June of 2020 that limited him to 51 snaps in six games as a rookie, so the hope is this is not related to that or anything significant at all.
+Parkinson suffered a foot injury in June of 2020 that limited him to 51 snaps in six games as a rookie, so the hope is this is not related to that or anything significant.

 A fourth-round pick out of Stanford in 2020, Parkinson has emerged as the clear No. 3 tight end in camp and a player who could have a significant role in the offense in 2021.

-Seattle’s tight end corps got that much thinner Thursday when Tyler Mabry walked off the field with a trainer halfway through.
+The tight end corps got thinner Thursday when Tyler Mabry walked off the field with a trainer halfway through.
 It was also unclear what his injury may be.

-But that left Seattle with just four available tight ends — Gerald Everett, Will Dissly, Cam Sutton and Dominick Wood-Anderson.
+But that left just four available tight ends — Gerald Everett, Will Dissly, Cam Sutton and Dominick Wood-Anderson.

 Sutton made the most of his increased playing time by catching a TD pass from Geno Smith during a team drill.